 DANELAW YEARS - 1: LEGENDARY 'LEATHER BREEKS' - Ragnar Lothbrok*, Viking Leader Above Others

-Ragnar and the aftermath - formations of the sub-kingdoms of Aengla-Land and partition of Mercia into West Mercia and the Danelaw
+Ragnar and the aftermath - formation of the sub-kingdoms and partition of Mercia along Watling Street

 Hail Lords, Ladies.
 The skald speaks...

 'Seat yourselves by the hearth and listen to what I have for you.
 Hold out your cups to be filled by the ale wives or wenches, and warm yourselves by the hearth.
 You have fed well, I trust?
 Let the smaller children play amongst themselves, they will one day sit with you to listen when they are of an age to listen.
 Now they are restive, bored easily.
 Some, the elder ones amongst them will listen.
 I have much to tell you in a short time, so heed my words.
 It will be long before I pass this way again...'

 Sigurd 'Ring' , Danish king of old was blessed with a son.
 Ragnar did not disappoint, far from it!

 Noble ring-giver, he was the bane of Frankia and the lands of the Angles, Saxons and Gaels.
 A seeker of renown, he was once king of both the Danes and the Svear, and swore he was begotten by no less than the Allfather.
 A ladies' man, he shared the pillows of Lathgerda, Thora and Aslaug.
 Thora he came to love whilst still betrothed to Lathgerda, and Aslaug worshipped the earth he walked on!